LamakerOfficial/help-center/_posts/minecraft/general/2021-09-10-getting-started.md

 In order to start your server, you must accept [Mojang's EULA](https://account.mojang.com/documents/minecraft_eula).
 If you agree to it, go to your server's file manager, find and open the file "`eula.txt`", find the "`eula`" string and set it to `true`.

 # Optimizing your Server
-Optimizing your server is a great idea to reduce lag and server load, as it increases the efficiency of the server, letting it process requests quickly.
+Optimizing your server is a great way to reduce lag and server load, as it increases the efficiency of the server, letting it process requests quickly.
 By doing this, you will also increase TPS.

 ## Pre-requisites
 Choosing the right server type is very important.
 An example of a good server software type is [Purpur](https://purpur.pl3x.net/), as it is very optimized and provides a ton of configuration options.